 /// Adds one to the number given.

-// ...snip...
+// --snip--

-Listing 14-3: Documentation for the my_crate crate as a whole
+Listing 14-2: Documentation for the my_crate crate as a whole

 Notice there isn’t any code after the last line that begins with //!.
 Because we started the comments with //! instead of ///, we’re documenting the item that contains this comment rather than an item that follows this comment.
 In this case, the item that contains this comment is the src/lib.rs file, which is the crate root.
 These comments describe the entire crate.